 As a result of car culture – in LA and elsewhere – many experience architecture and cities at the speed of traffic, losing important details in the process.
 Creating a healthy and equitable city is an ongoing process, requiring regular examination and critique.

-Walker provides both from her current position as the urbanism editor at Curbed.
-She has previously written for Dwell, Fast Company, GOOD, Gizmodo, the New York Times, and the Los Angeles Times, as well worked on the KCRW public radio show DnA: Design and Architecture.
-She has been named a USC Annenberg/Getty Arts Journalism Fellow for her writing on design and urbanism, Journalist of the Year by Streets blog Los Angeles, and in 2015 received the Design Advocate award from the LA chapter of the American Institute of Architects.
+Previously, Walker has written for numerous publications including Dwell, Fast Company, GOOD, Gizmodo, and the New York Times.
+She has been named a USC Annenberg/Getty Arts Journalism Fellow for her writing on design and urbanism and Journalist of the Year by Streets blog Los Angeles.
+In 2015, she received the Design Advocate award from the LA chapter of the American Institute of Architects.